toriium/turbocrawler/README.md

 # TurboCrawler

 ## What it is?

-It is a Micro-Framework that you can use to build your crawlers easily, focused in being fast, extremely customizable and easy to use, giving you the power to control the crawler behavior.
+It is a Micro-Framework that you can use to build your crawlers easily, focused in being fast, extremely customizable, extensible and easy to use, giving you the power to control the crawler behavior.
 Provide ways to schedule requests, parse your data asynchronously, extract redirect links from an HTML page.

 ## Install

 ```sh
 pip install turbocrawler
 ```

 ## Code Example

 ```python
 from pprint import pprint
 import requests